aksommerville/fullmoon4/etc/doc/items.md

 Mostly it will influence blocks.
 Tickling a block may trigger some behavior from it.

+- pushblock: Follow me, one direction only.
+- alphablock_alpha: Tickle each edge in a clockwise pattern to move by one cell.
+- alphablock_gamma: Tickle LRL, disappear.
+- alphablock_lambda: Summon from a distance.
+- alphablock_mu: 3A 1B 1A, move by one cell.

 I want the feather to be the first thing you get, and the final play to kill the werewolf.
 "A story that begins with a feather, ends with a feather."